SandaruAbeysinghe/Accessible-UI-UX-App-Design/README.md

-# "A Friend in Your Pocket" Application UI & UX design for Patients with Dementia
+# ♿ Accessible UI/UX for PWD Application "A Friend in Your Pocket"
-A Friend in Your Pocket Application UI creation for patients living with dementia.
-# ♿ Accessible UI for PWD App

 Designing an inclusive and accessibility-first user interface focused on usability for Persons With Disabilities.
 ![UI/UX](https://img.shields.io/badge/UI%2FUX-Design-blue)